Amazon Marketplace

 3P stands for 'Third Party Seller' and 'Third Party Seller Services'.
 In the 3P model, you sell your products directly through Seller Central and maintain full control over pricing, inventory, and customer relationships.
 You pay commissions between 8-45% depending on category.
 The 3P model is the most common sales method on Amazon and offers maximum flexibility with minimal initial requirements.

-Open term page3PL
+Open glossary page3PL

 Third Party Logistics - External logistics providers